ALERT CONTENT PLACEHOLDER

 Frequently Asked Questions

-UHN-approved medical masks will be available at all entrances, outpatient clinics and inpatient units.
+UHN-approved medical masks are available at all entrances, outpatient clinics and inpatient units.

 If you arrive at UHN wearing an N95 or KN95 mask, you can continue to wear it.
 If you are wearing a cloth face covering or a disposable mask, please remove it and put on a new medical mask.

-If you are a patient who has a legitimate medical condition that prevents you from wearing a mask, contact your UHN doctor or nurse practitioner's office before your first appointment.
+If you are a patient who has a legitimate medical condition that prevents you from wearing a mask in an area where they are still required, contact your UHN doctor or nurse practitioner's office before your first appointment.

 If your exemption is approved, you will receive a Face Mask Exemption Form.
 Bring your approved exemption form with you to the hospital, as you will be asked to show it by hospital staff.
 You will be given a face shield to wear instead.